tesserae/apitess/mkdocs-site/docs/endpoints/features.md

 # `/features/`

-The `/features/` endpoint interacts with Tesserae's database of feature sets, which are bundles of features computed from tokens found in the literary works Tesserae has processed.
-Thus, a feature set includes such features as the exact word form and the possible lemmata of a given token.
-(Given that a token is an instance of a given word, the exact word form matches the word which a token is an instance of.)
+The `/features/` endpoint interacts with features registered in Tesserae's database.

 ## GET

-Requesting GET at `/features/` provides information on features stored in Tesserae's database.
+Requesting GET at `/features/` provides a JSON object containing list of features.
+How this list of features was created is dependent on the URL query fields used.

+By default, a GET at `/features/` returns a JSON object containing an empty list.

 ### Request